neowinx/vadoma/README.md

 - **elastic.password** : The password of your elasticsearch for authentication
 - **stash.fields** : Used for the `stash` mode.
 The Datetime fields separated by commas used to check for new items in the list
 - **stash.timeout** : Used for the `stash` mode.
 The time used for the interval to check for new items in the list
+- **coalesce** : This list contains information that vadoma can use in order to add fields from another lists to the resulset
 - **mappingData** : Used when the **recreate** option is passed as argument.
 Apply this mappingData to the index after the recreation.
 Here you can add personalized attributes if needed

 ### Environment variables